Congratulations! You’ve decided to rent out your property. You’re probably excited about this new opportunity and eager to get your home rented.

 Have a Written Rental Criteria That You Stick To

 We have already discussed the importance of adhering to fair housing laws when it comes to renting your home.
 Having a written rental criteria can benefit you when it comes to screening applicants and making sure you are sticking to those laws.
+Landlords who don't use a manager or real estate agent and own 3 or less homes are not subject to federal fair housing laws.
+In California though, landlords are required to adhere to similar standards (Fair Employment and Housing Act and the Unruh Act) which make it unlawful to discriminate against the defined protected classes.

 There are a few important things to look at when screening applicants: credit, income, and rental references.
 For credit and background checks, you can find a company online to run these reports.
 You should have a set requirement for income as well (2x the monthly rent, etc.) and a requirement for cosigners, should you accept them.
+You may also note that some states, such as California, limit how much you can charge for an application fee.

 Contacting an applicant’s former landlord can provide some background into what kind of tenant they are.
 You will quickly learn if the applicant has been a great tenant or if they have caused damage to previous properties.